aspectran/aspectran.github.io/pages/aspectran/aspectran.en.md

 sidebar: right
 title: "Aspectran"
 subheadline: "What is Aspectran?"
-teaser: "Aspectran is a lightweight framework for building high performance Java applications."
+teaser: "Aspectran is a lightweight framework for building high-performance Java applications.
+It provides an intuitive and flexible development environment."
 header:
   image_fullwidth: "header_gettingstarted.jpg"
   caption: "My cute second daughter"